 Neither developer Bend Studio nor Sony have confirmed a release date for Days Gone which debuted at E3 2016.
 While rumours suggested that the game would be released before the end of 2017 (a mid-December rumour picked up traction), it sadly wasn't the case.

-Sony has, however, confirmed that the game will be here at some point during the first half of 2018, so we don't have too long to wait.
 With that being said, you can already pre-order Days Gone from various retailers including Game where it costs £49.99.

 And in case you skipped past the intro and didn't already know, it's ONLY available on PS4 (and PS4 Pro).